nate/lsqs/README.md

 # README

-This is a Sinatra server that mimics basic functionality of the SQS (for development purposes).
+This is a Sinatra server (using Puma) that mimics basic functionality of the Amazon SQS Service (for development purposes).

-The messages are stored in hashes therefore they are not persisted, meaning that if you shut down the server, the messages are lost.
+The messages are stored in hashes therefore they are not persisted.
+When you shut down the server, the messages are lost.

+There is no authentication mechanism in place (yet), so no access key id and secret key are needed.

+At the moment these types of transactions are implemented:
+`CreateQueue`
+`DeleteMessageBatch`
+`GetQueueUrl`
+`ReceiveMessage`
+`SendMessage`

 ## Requirements